Virtual Environments: Servers¶

 This document explains the purpose of, and how to get started working with, each one.

 A compromise between the development and production environments.
-This configuration can be thought of as identical to the production enviornment, with a few exceptions:
+This configuration can be thought of as identical to the production environment, with a few exceptions:

-- The production environment only allows SSH over an Authenticated Tor Hidden Service (ATHS), but the staging environment allows direct SSH access so it’s more ergonomic for developers to interact with the system during debugging.
+The staging environment is configured for direct SSH access so it’s more ergonomic for developers to interact with the system during debugging.

 This is a convenient environment to test how changes work across the full stack.